 - 1 tbsp vanilla extract

 - 1 tbsp water

 - 2 tablespoons Guittard cocoa powder

-- Hundreds and thousands and chocolate flakes for decorating.
+- Hundreds and thousands and dark chocolate flakes for decorating.

 Place on a greased baking tray and bake for 12 mins.

 Place on a cooling wrack.
 They smell delicious at this point.

 While cooling, melt the chocolate in a bain marie then spoon carefully or brush onto the biscuits.
 Sprinkle with hundreds and thousands and chocolate flakes.
 Cool/set in the fridge then eat.